Orangeburg Massacre: Shooting

 Highway patrolmen in position behind the embankment.

 By the evening of Thursday, February 8, tensions were high and the police had set up a command post (nicknamed "Checkpoint Charlie") at the intersection of Russell Street and US Highway 601 to monitor the State College campus.
 Around 7:00 p.m., about 50 State College students gathered at the front of campus to start a bonfire.
 Police intervened to stop them and called up additional Highway Patrolmen to Checkpoint Charlie and to a warehouse and freight depot across from Claflin College (see map).
 Students began to shout insults at the police.
-A .22 caliber pistol was fired from a dormitory over their heads of the police stationed near the warehouse and freight depot.
+A .22 caliber pistol was fired from a dormitory over the heads of the police stationed near the warehouse and freight depot.
 (Note: During the later investigation, .22 caliber bullet holes were found in a building opposite the warehouse.
 FBI and SLED officers testified that the trajectories came from the direction of the campus, but the FBI crime lab expert contradicted this.)
 About 9:30 p.m., a larger group of students led by State College student Henry Smith made a second attempt at building a bonfire.
 This time they were successful, using wood from a nearby abandoned house.
 About 200 students from State College, Claflin, and Wilkinson High School spent the next hour gathered around the bonfire in good spirits.
 They told reporters that they would stay as long as the police did.

 More than 130 police from at least five agencies (Note: Including 60 highway patrolmen, 45 National Guards, 25 SLED agents, along with various FBI agents and local police.) were positioned near the front of State College's campus.
 They were under the overall command of SLED Chief Strom, and under orders from Governor McNair not to let the students leave campus.
 Through journalist intermediaries, Strom attempted to get the students to move away from the front of campus, a request that they refused unless the police would leave first.
 At about 10:30 p.m., Strom and the other leading officers decided to call a firetruck to put out the bonfire.
 When the truck arrived, it advanced slowly up U.S. 601 with a police escort.
 On the truck's left, between the highway and railroad tracks were the National Guard.
 On the truck's right, a squad of highway patrol officers under Lieutenant Jesse Spell advanced up Watson Street.
 The students retreated towards Lowman Hall, throwing rocks and bottles.
 The fire was quickly extinguished but continued to smolder.
 As Spell's squad turned to scale the embankment at the end of Watson Street, someone threw two white banister posts at patrolmen Donald Crosby and David Shealy.
 Crosby ducked, but Shealy was struck in the mouth and injured.
 The other patrolmen thought that Shealy had been shot, and several rushed to his aid.

 I remember hearing someone laugh just before we realized we were being shot at.
 We thought they were shooting in the air.